Thorney Island (West Sussex)

-Thorney Island is an island (effectively a peninsula) that juts into Chichester Harbour in West Sussex.
+Thorney Island is a British Army base and an island: effectively a peninsula that juts into Chichester Harbour in West Sussex.
 It is separated from the mainland by a narrow channel called the Great Deep.

 Geography

+To the west, the peninsula is separated from Hayling Island by the Emsworth Channel; and to the east it is separated from the Chidham peninsula by the Thorney Channel.
+It is very low-lying: the highest spot height shown on the Ordnance Survey map is only 4 metres ASL.

-The village of West Thorney lies on the east coast of the island and has been incorporated into a British Army military base which occupies the southern part of the island, south of Great Deep.
-A coastal public footpath, part of the Sussex Border Path encircles the island, but public access to the south of the island is limited to the footpath and the church of St Nicholas at West Thorney.
+The village of West Thorney lies on the east coast of the island and has been incorporated into a British Army military base which occupies the whole island (i.e. the southern part of the peninsula, south of Great Deep).
+A coastal public footpath, part of the Sussex Border Path, encircles the peninsula, but public access to the south of the island is limited to the footpath and the church of St Nicholas at West Thorney.

 Walkers using the footpath may be asked by intercom to provide their contact details (name, address and mobile phone number) at the security gates to access the southern part of the island.
 Walkers must keep to the footpath marked with the yellow posts.
 During the winter months, fortnightly shoots are held on Thorney for partridge, pheasant and snipe.

 To the south of the island is Pilsey Island, now joined to Thorney Island by a sandbank, which is an RSPB nature reserve.

 The 2001 census showed the island to have a resident population of 1,079.

 Climate

-The climate of Thorney Island is generally milder than elsewhere in the UK, but slightly cooler than other areas locally due to being quite rural.
+The climate of Thorney Island is generally milder than much of the UK, but slightly cooler than other areas locally due to being quite rural.
 The record high temperature is 35.2 °C on 6 August 2003 and the record low is -9.3 °C on 13 January 1987.

 The Met Office has an official weather station situated at Baker Barracks, the Royal Artillery base on Thorney Island.